 Faculty and academic peers

-Experience drives our solutions-focused research enterprise and infuses our approach to teaching.
-It keeps us in tune with a fast-changing world, generates novel ways of thinking, and fuels our many partnerships with industry, government, and academia.
+Experience fuels our solutions-focused research enterprise and infuses our approach to teaching.
+It keeps us in tune with a fast-changing world, generates novel ways of thinking, and drives our many partnerships with industry, government, and academia.
 It shapes the questions we ask and the dynamics of our classroom discussions and research collaborations.
 And it brings great minds together to solve global challenges.

 Northeastern builds experience into every student’s learning, in more than 130 countries on seven continents.
 Through co-op—our renowned experiential program—you’ll put ideas into action working in industry, government, and the nonprofit sector.
 You’ll gain experience that challenges and elevates you in ways that make classroom study uniquely richer and expand your comfort zone and your vision.
 Experience teaches you how to succeed and how to fail and try again, making you a more resilient, high-impact global citizen.

 In a time of rapid technological change, you need to keep learning to keep up.
-With a network of campuses in Boston, Charlotte, London, the San Francisco Bay Area, Seattle, and Toronto, Northeastern has a unique perspective on the fast-evolving talent and innovation needs of world-class cities.
+With a network of campuses—in Boston; the Massachusetts communities of Burlington and Nahant; Charlotte, North Carolina; the San Francisco Bay Area; Seattle; London; Toronto; and Vancouver—Northeastern has a unique perspective on the fast-evolving talent and innovation needs of world-class cities.
 Our graduate programs, uniquely embedded with professional experience, prepare professionals to be flexible, adaptable, and in step with the world, at every stage of their lives and careers.